SkinXXX/skinxxx/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package colxd/colx-qt for Debian-based Linux systems.
-If you compile colxd/colx-qt yourself, there are some useful files here.
+This directory contains files used to package skind/skin-qt for Debian-based Linux systems.
+If you compile skind/skin-qt yourself, there are some useful files here.

-## colx: URI support ##
+## skin: URI support ##

-colx-qt.desktop  (Gnome / Open Desktop)
+skin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install colx-qt.desktop
+	sudo desktop-file-install skin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your colxqt binary to `/usr/bin` and the `../../share/pixmaps/colx128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your skinqt binary to `/usr/bin` and the `../../share/pixmaps/skin128.png` to `/usr/share/pixmaps`

-colx-qt.protocol (KDE)
+skin-qt.protocol (KDE)